gettyimages/mesos_offer_filtering_allocator_module/README.md

 Installation
 ---

-1. Install the module library (example: `libofferfilterallocator-1.0.1-0afdd8b.so`) on your masters
+1. Install the module library (example: `libofferfilterallocator-1.0.1-v1-rc0.so`) on your masters
    - _location is your choice--you'll point to it in configuration_
+   - pre-built binaries can be found on the [releases](../releases) tab which consist of the module (`.so` file) and a `modules.json` file which assumes the module itself will be placed at `/usr/local/lib/`; modify as needed
 2. Configure the `--modules` command-line arg, or `MESOS_MODULES` env variable to use the module
    - example: `--modules=file:///path-to-modules.json`
    - example: `MESOS_MODULES=file:///path-to-modules.json`